PiaSommerauer/PiaSommerauer.github.io/index.md

 When I'm not doing research, I enjoy all kinds of sports (but at the moment mostly running and swimming).
 I'm a knitting and sewing enthusiast and get excited about hand-made things.
 In the past, I used to be a member of a circus group.

 ### where to find me

-I can usually be found on the 13th floor of the university main building.
-Contact me via email if you'd like to get in touch.
+I'm currently working from home.
+Please feel free to get in touch via email.